ClimateCompatibleGrowth/osemosys_kenya/README.md

 Each model requires two files to run:
 - Model file
-  - The model file is directly stored in this repo and is the same file for both the power sector and full energy system models.
+  - Model files are stored in the models subfolder and the same file is to be used both for the power sector and full energy system models.
     - model_light.txt runs without outputs on single timeslices activity.
     - model_heavy.txt generates outputs on single timeslices activity, issues might arise on building the matrix for the WESM as it might be too big.
 - Data file
-  - The data.txt is managed through the user interface MOMANI.
-This repository stores the MOMANI files for the power sector and full energy system models in the osemosys.zip file.
-To see the models in MOMANI: download the osemosys.zip file, add it to your local momani/data folder and run deploy.cmd as administrator.
+  - Data files are stored in the datafiles subfolder, but can be generated through MOMANI interface.
+The osemosys.zip file should be used to load the models in MOMANI: download the osemosys.zip file, add it to your local momani/data folder and run deploy.cmd as administrator.

-To run the model on OSeMOSYS cloud: use one of the model files here provided and the data.txt generated with MOMANI.
+To run the models on OSeMOSYS cloud: upload the model and data files and run.